 By Louise Norris

-14,464 people had finalized their private plan selections in the Nebraska exchange by December 28.
-In addition, 6,873 applicants had been found to be eligible for existing Medicaid in Nebraska by December 28 (Nebraska has not expanded Medicaid under the ACA, a decision that disproportionately impacts the large rural population in Nebraska).
-26% of the private plan enrollees in the exchange are between the ages of 18 and 34 – higher than the national average of 24%.
-84% of the enrollees qualify for premium tax credits.
+25,582 people had finalized their private plan selections in the Nebraska exchange by March 1.
+In addition, 10,557 applicants had been found to be eligible for existing Medicaid in Nebraska by March 1 (Nebraska has not expanded Medicaid under the ACA, a decision that disproportionately impacts the large rural population in Nebraska).

 HHS is running the exchange in Nebraska via HealthCare.gov.
 As of December 1, the site was working well for the majority of users, and was vastly improved from where it was at the beginning of open enrollment.
 Residents who need enrollment assistance can contact Community Action of Nebraska or the Ponca Tribe of Nebraska - both received federal grants to hire navigators, who can answer questions and assist with the enrollment process.
 Community Action of Nebraska has a toll free number (1-800-318-2596) that people can use if they want to enroll over the phone.
 Residents who want in-person help can also visit one of Community Action’s offices to meet with a navigator.